School of Science & Engineering

 - A team of Engineering and Computer Science students will be competing in NASA’s 6th annual Robotic Mining Competition!

-- Prospective Computer Science and Engineering Majors, check out how this program can help with your success at Merrimack!
+- Prospective Computer Science and Engineering Majors, check out how our NSF-funded program can help with your success at Merrimack!

 Civil Engineering at Merrimack